Nicolette Goff is a watercolourist, writer, and dedicated gardener. Her books, articles, and paintings reveal her love of nature.

 Some have broad flat leaf blades, while others have tubular leaf blades formed like a drinking straw.
 The leaves sprout in spring from a bulb, which can be a single bulb or a cluster.

 Allium flowers are mainly held erect on the tip of a stem or scape, and form a pom-pom-shaped flowerhead.
 Others have star-like clusters of flowers, and a few have hanging pendants of blooms.
-Each plant will flower only once in a season and the seed heads, if left on the plant, can add textural interest in the fall.
+Each plant will flower only once in a season but the seed heads, if left on the plant, can add textural interest in the fall.

 How to Grow Alliums